bosskabouter/volatalk/README.md

 ## Technical Implementation

-VolaTALK describes a way for browsers to establish a trusted WebRTC connections over Peer-to-Peer while not relying on a single centralized server.
+VolaTALK describes a way for browsers to establish trusted WebRTC connections over Peer-to-Peer while not relying on a single centralized signaling server.

 ### Peer-to-Peer

-Once a peer found another peer, no other services are needed for their communication during the existence of their WebRTC session.

 For contacts to find each other and establish a connection, they look for each other at a [PeerJS](https://peerjs.com/) signaling server.
 These can be installed anywhere and PeerJS offers a public [default instance](https://0.peerjs.com/).

+Once a peer found another peer on a signaling server, the established WebRTC session does not rely on this server for their communication during the existence of this session.

 #### Peer ID

 A VolaTALK peer identifies itself by registering to a Peer server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.

 Peer IDs are shared between users in 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilitate the exchange of trusted invites.

 ### VolaTALK Client